 With their historic gardens and outbuildings, you can stroll through the grounds and feel like you’re frolicking back in time.

-These nature centers are free to get in the buildings.
+These nature centers are free to get into the buildings.

-Summer time is always a great time to go to the movies, especially if it’s just too darn hot outside or we get an unexpected rainy day.
+It’s always a great time to go to the movies, especially if the weather isn’t cooperating, like on a rainy day.

 - Free Movie Nights